Trent Beretta: Independent circuit (2013–2019)

 On January 18, 2013, Marasciulo made his first independent appearance since his WWE release, when he worked for the Hart Legacy Wrestling promotion in Calgary, Alberta, Canada.
 In the opening four-way elimination tag team match, Marasciulo, still working as Trent Barreta, teamed with Brian Cage, with the two being eliminated by El Generico and Samuray del Sol.
 Later in the main event of the evening, Barreta teamed with Davey Boy Smith Jr., El Generico, Jack Evans and Samuray del Sol in a ten-man tag team match, where they were defeated by Teddy Hart, Brian Cage, Cam!kaze, Flip Kendrick and Pete Wilson.
-On March 22, 2013, On April 6, Trent? made his debut for Dragon Gate USA, defeating Jon Davis via disqualification.
+On April 6, 2013, Trent? made his debut for Dragon Gate USA, defeating Jon Davis via disqualification.
 On April 26, Barreta made his debut for Full Impact Pro, defeating A. R. Fox.
 On July 5, 2013, Barreta made his return for Full Impact Pro (FIP) at Declaration of Independence, where he defeated the FIP World Heavyweight Champion Jon Davis by disqualification.
 On August 9, Barreta defeated Davis in a rematch to become the new FIP World Heavyweight Champion.

 On October 12, 2013, Trent made his debut in Family Wrestling Entertainment (FWE) with Bandido Jr. in a match for the FWE Tag Team Championship.
 However, the champions retained.
 On December 6, Barreta successfully defended the FIP World Heavyweight Championship against Lince Dorado.

 On February 22, Barreta unsuccessfully challenged Johnny Gargano for the Open the Freedom Gate Championship.
 In March 2014, Trent? took part in German promotion Westside Xtreme Wrestling's 16 Carat Gold weekend.
 During the second day on March 15, he and Matt Striker defeated Hot & Spicy (Axel Dieter Jr. and Da Mack) to win the wXw World Tag Team Championship.
 They, however, lost the title back to Hot & Spicy the next day.

 On November 14, 2014, during WWNLive's tour of China, Barreta lost the FIP World Heavyweight Championship to Rich Swann.

 On May 13, 2015, Global Force Wrestling (GFW) announced Barreta as part of their roster.
 He made his debut for the promotion at GFW's first-ever event on June 12, where he and Chuck Taylor were defeated by the Tate twins (Brandon and Brent).

-On June 24, 2017; with Rocky Romero as Roppongi Vice defeated Guerrillas of Destiny at WrestleCircus' Dive Hard with a Vengeance to become the WrestleCircus Big Top Tag-Team Champions.
+On June 24, 2017, Beretta and Rocky Romero, as Roppongi Vice, defeated Guerrillas of Destiny (Tama Tonga and Tanga Loa) at WrestleCircus' Dive Hard with a Vengeance to win the WrestleCircus Big Top Tag Team Championship.